-For 2011 and 2010, Trinity Health's self-insured limit for the first layers of professional liability was \$20 million per occurrence, as well as \$250,000 for each occurrence within a \$1 million insured auto liability program.
-Additional layers of professional liability insurance are available with coverage provided through other insurance carriers and various reinsurance arrangements.
+For the years ended June 30, 2012 and 2011, Trinity Health's self-insurance program includes \$20 million per occurrence for the first layers of professional liability, as well as \$1 million per occurrence for directors and officers liability and \$1 million per occurrence for the insured auto liability program.
+Additional layers of professional liability insurance were available with coverage provided through other insurance carriers and various reinsurance arrangements.
 The total amount available for these subsequent layers is \$100 million in aggregate.
 Trinity Health also insures \$500,000 in property damage liability with commercial insurance providing coverage up to \$1 billion.

 The Hospital has contributed an amount to Trinity Health, representing its share of the expected losses under the aforementioned programs, and charged its contributions to expense.
-The liability for selfinsurance reserves represents estimates of the ultimate net cost of all losses and loss adjustment expenses which are incurred but unpaid.
+The liability for self-insurance reserves represents estimates of the ultimate net cost of all losses and loss adjustment expenses which are incurred but unpaid.
 The reserves are based on the loss and loss adjustment expense factors inherent in Trinity Health's premium structure.
 Independent consulting actuaries determined these factors from estimates of Trinity Health's expenses and available industry-wide data.
 The reserves include estimates of future trends in claim severity and frequency.
 Although considerable variability is inherent in such estimates, management believes that the liability for unpaid claims and related adjustment expenses is adequate based on the loss experience of Trinity Health.
 The estimates are continually reviewed and adjusted as necessary.
-The amount of the changes to the estimated selfinsurance reserves were determined based upon the annual, independent actuarial analyses.
+The amount of the changes to the estimated self-insurance reserves were determined based upon the annual, independent actuarial analyses.

 Claims in excess of certain insurance coverage and the recorded self-insurance liability have been asserted against the Hospital by various claimants.
 The claims are in various stages of processing, and some may ultimately be brought to trial.
-There are known incidents occurring through June 30, 2011, that may result in the assertion of additional claims, and other claims may be asserted arising from services provided in the past.
+There are known incidents occurring through June 30, 2012, that may result in the assertion of additional claims, and other claims may be asserted arising from services provided in the past.
 While it is possible that settlement of asserted claims and claims which may be asserted in the future could result in liabilities in excess of amounts for which the Hospital has provided, management, based upon the advice of counsel, believes that the excess liability, if any, should not materially affect the consolidated financial position, operations, or cash flows of the Hospital.